MurkyTheMurloc/solid-periodic-signal/README.md

 ## Motivation

 In many applications, there's a need to execute certain functions or tasks at regular intervals.
 For example, you might want to periodically update data from a remote server, check for new messages, or refresh a user interface.
 To achieve this, you can use JavaScript's `setInterval` function.
 However, managing and controlling these periodic tasks can become complex as your application grows.
-The **Periodic Signal Creator** simplifies this by providing an easy-to-use interface for starting and stopping periodic tasks.
+The **solid-periodic-signal** simplifies this by providing an easy-to-use interface for starting and stopping periodic tasks.